Ge0frey/Ge0frey/README.md

  Hi, I’m @Ge0frey
--  I’m interested in Web development and Web3
+-  I’m interested in distributed systems, open source and Web3
 -  I’m currently learning C and Rust
 -  I’m looking to collaborate on real world projects to enhance my skills
 -  How to reach me ge0freydev@gmail.com